If you’re a dog owner, you might find yourself asking, ‘Can dogs eat olives?’

 But it won’t be once we explain it to you in a bit more detail.

-Which is why, today we’re going to tell you both the upsides and the downsides of introducing olives to your buddy’s meal plan.
+That is why today we’re going to tell you both the upsides and the downsides of introducing olives to your buddy’s meal plan.

 Can Dogs Eat Olives: Which Parts Are Safe?